charity-classification/ukcat/readme.md

 #### Apply ICNPTSO categories

 This script uses the machine learning model created in `./notebooks/icnptso-machine-learning-test.ipynb` to find the best ICNPTSO category for a list of charities.

+If the model doesn't already exist it will be created, using the files `sample.csv` and `top2000.csv`

 ```sh
 python -m ukcat apply icnptso --charity-csv "./data/charities_active.csv" -f "name" -f "activities"